Join us every Sunday at 9:00am for our outdoor worship service

 For the safety of everyone, we have been worshiping together from our homes.
 Online worship has been a blessing, yet we are eager for the next stage.

-STAGE TWO – CAMPUS TO HOME LIVESTREAMING (Begins July 19)
+STAGE TWO – CAMPUS TO HOME LIVESTREAMING (Began July 19)

 In this stage, we will continue to worship from home while a small team of volunteers livestream our services from the church campus.
 This will allow our campus volunteers to implement safe practices, address any potential issues, and train helpers prior to a full relaunch.
 This stage will begin on July 19.

-STAGE THREE – CAMPUS HOMECOMING (Date to be determined)
+STAGE THREE – CAMPUS HOMECOMING (Began September 13)

 In this stage, we will resume worshiping together on the church campus while following all of the state and county guidelines.
 We will abide by certain safety procedures such as wearing face-coverings, registering online for services, and maintaining social distance.
 We will also continue to provide a robust online worship experience for those who choose to worship from home.
-Our Youth and Children’s Ministries will not meet on Sunday mornings at the start of this stage.
-All other groups may resume meeting in-person if they feel comfortable doing so.
+Only our corporate worship services will be held in-person at the start of this stage.
+All other ministries will be notified by their ministry leaders when it is time to resume meeting in-person.

 Guiding Principle 1: Our church has never closed.